 In fall 2010, Professor Suzanne Jones’s first-year seminar “Americans in Paris” discussed what Americans hoped to find in Paris that they did not find in the United States.
 We located where the Paris of dreams departed from reality and compared Americans’ quests across generations and demographic groups.
 Throughout the semester we thought about American stereotypes of Paris and French people (both positive and negative), why these stereotypes exist, and what functions they serve for Americans.
 Examining a variety of topics, from the effect of place on identity to cosmopolitanism and globalization, we considered how Americans perceive the French and why, and the effects of misperceptions on both sides of the Atlantic.

-With the help of the University of Richmond’s Center for Teaching, Learning, and Technology and the Digital Scholarship Lab, the seminar created the map below, pinpointing where these writers set their works, and a timeline indicating when the writers lived in or visited New Orleans.
-Seminar participants researched each writer’s personal engagement with the city and analyzed how each writer used New Orleans in a literary work.
+With the help of the University of Richmond’s former Center for Teaching, Learning, and Technology and the Digital Scholarship Lab, the seminar created the map below, pinpointing where many of these American visitors and expatriates lived in Paris, and a timeline indicating when they were in residence.
+Seminar participants researched the reasons these Americans went abroad and the social, political, and/or aesthetic context they lived in while there.

 Click on either the map markers or the names on the timeline to display a name, image, street location, and the titles of short essays written by seminar participants.
-Within individual bubbles, click on the linked street address for a current view of that writer’s New Orleans literary setting.
-Click on linked essay titles for the full essay texts, which are hosted on the seminar's complementary Wordpress site.
+The names on the timeline are color-coded according to profession, as shown in the accompanying legend.
+Within individual bubbles, click on the linked street address for a current view of Paris.
+Click on linked essay titles for the full essay text, hosted on the seminar's complementary Wordpress site.